yunqu/PYNQ-base-derivative/README.md

 The parent overlay is the original overlay that the derivative overlays depend on.
-If there is no parent overlay, you can build the corresponding derivative overlay anywhere (not necessarily from the starting point folder); for this case, the starting point can be any folder.
+If there is no parent overlay, you can build the corresponding derivative overlay anywhere (not necessarily from the starting point folder).

 | Overlays        | Boards           | Devices              | Starting Point | Parent Overlay |
 |:--------------- |:-----------------|:---------------------|----------------|----------------|